Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 Can I review my bankruptcy case file?

 Yes.
 You have the right to review every document in your bankruptcy case file.
 You can access the court docket through PACER at pacer.uscourts.gov, visit the clerk's office in person, or request copies from your attorney.
 Under Model Rule 1.16(d), your attorney must surrender your file when representation ends.
+Before hiring replacement counsel, check bankruptcy attorney ratings and verify their disciplinary history with the state bar.

 How do I check if my bankruptcy attorney filed everything correctly?